ldebritto/alfred-calculate-anything/README.md

 ### Currency Options

-By default the workflow will use exchangeratehost api to make the conversion. exchangeratehost only support 32 currencies; if you need support for additional currencies supported by Calculate Anything, you need to get a _free_ API key from [https://fixer.io](https://fixer.io) -- it takes less than a minute!
+This workflow uses [ExchangeRate-API.com](https://www.exchangerate-api.com/) for currency conversion, which supports 161 currencies.
+You need to get a _free_ API key from [https://app.exchangerate-api.com/sign-up](https://app.exchangerate-api.com/sign-up) -- it takes less than a minute!

 The following options are available for each currency.
 Simply launch Alfred, type `ca` and select any of the options below.
 [View the configuration section for more info](#configuration).